pharmaR/pharmaR.github.io/content/white-paper.md

 #### 6.2.2.
 Maintenance Good Practice
 Adopting best practices to manage the software development life-cycle can significantly reduce the potential for bugs / errors.
 Package maintainers are not obliged to share their practices (and rarely do).
 However, the open source community provides several ways of measuring best practice.
 The R Validation Hub website proposes some metrics to consider along with a rationale for why the metric is important in assessing package quality and risk.

-MEtrics may include whether the package has a vignette, website, news feed or formal mechanism for bug tracking, whether the source code is publicly maintained, the release rate for new versions; the size of the code base; author reputation and type of license.
+Metrics may include whether the package has a vignette, website, news feed or formal mechanism for bug tracking, whether the source code is publicly maintained, the release rate for new versions; the size of the code base; author reputation and type of license.

 #### 6.2.3.
 Community Usage
 The user community plays an important role in open source software development.
 The more exposure a package has had to the user community, the more ad-hoc testing it has been exposed to.
 Over time the better packages tend to rise to the top of the pack, leading to more downloads and increased exposure.